Temparh/kappa-the-game/README.md

-# A cute Twitch games
+# A cute Twitch game

 A ridicoulessly hard game in which you must observe a Twitch chat to guess the game.
 For all the Kappa lovers out there.